 - Can you refer us to an index that we should use as a role model for the complexity and format of your index?

 Many documents, especially fiction books, require only a cover, while some documents contain illustrations or other graphics.
-If you are working with a publisher, they will take care of this step, but for self-publishers, this is a step you’ll need to take.
+If you are working with a publisher, they may take care of this step, but for self-publishers, this is a step you’ll need to take.
 [More about graphics]

 - What types of graphics do you need?